fjvallarino/monomer/docs/tutorials/02-styling.md

 [textField](https://hackage.haskell.org/package/monomer/docs/Monomer-Widgets-Singles-TextField.html)
 allows editing free text in a single line.
 Several configuration options exist to limit length, placeholder, display character (for password fields) are available.
-On its most basic configuration, it requires a lens to a text field.
+In its most basic configuration, it requires a lens to a text field.
 In case you need to support multiline editing, [textArea](https://hackage.haskell.org/package/monomer/docs/Monomer-Widgets-Singles-TextArea.html) is available too.